GOP lawmakers vote remotely more often after initial scorn – KION546

 Associated Press

-WASHINGTON (AP) — Just seven Republicans joined most Democrats to use remote voting in the House when it began two years ago as the pandemic erupted.
-So far this year, over half of GOP lawmakers have used the proxy voting system at least once, along with nearly all Democrats.
-And more than 50 of the Republicans who’ve used it this year also once signed onto a lawsuit seeking to declare the practice unconstitutional.
-One Democrat who’s used it for almost every vote this year has made three flights as an airline pilot.
-An Associated Press look at House data shows its acceptance by both parties has grown.
+WASHINGTON (AP) — Just seven Republicans, along with most Democrats, used remote voting in the House when voting-from-somewhere-else was first allowed two years ago as the pandemic erupted.
+So far this year, however, over half of GOP lawmakers have used the proxy voting system at least once, along with nearly all Democrats.
+More than 50 of the Republicans who’ve used it this year also once signed onto a lawsuit seeking to declare the practice unconstitutional.
+And one Democrat who’s used it for almost every vote this year has made three flights as an airline pilot.
+An Associated Press look at House data shows proxy-voting acceptance by both parties has grown.